 who come of semen guns men thrust up their vaginas,

 on the floor, then their exhausted bodies ground up for meat,

 delivered of daughters slated, too, for the rapes

 who missing their mothers suckle their killers’ fingers,

-on their way to slaughter, to be eaten as veal.
+on their way to slaughter, to be eaten as veal and lamb.

 Screams, blood geysers, greed’s red fountains,

 headless bodies, flipping, jerking, thrashing, jugging legs.

 of which I duped had partaken, clothed and groomed myself?

 How much longer, until I resolve this body—